NichoNaps/csci591-auto-vuln/project/readme.md

 Here is an example of a modern x86 cpu with AVX2 support on linux.
 Without this it took ~500ms per token, with it it took ~100ms per token so about 5x better.
+Most build environments should auto detect so you don't have to manually specify this many flags.
 ```sh
 # source: https://github.com/ollama/ollama/blob/main/llm/generate/gen_linux.sh
 CMAKE_ARGS="-DBUILD_SHARED_LIBS=on -DCMAKE_POSITION_INDEPENDENT_CODE=on -DGGML_NATIVE=off -DGGML_OPENMP=off -DGGML_AVX=on -DGGML_AVX2=on -DGGML_AVX512=off -DGGML_FMA=on -DGGML_F16C=on" pip install llama-cpp-python --no-cache-dir --force-reinstall
 ```

-### Test running a chatbot
+### Test Running a chatbot

 ```sh
 python test_chat_compl.py